marrow16/Binder/README.md

 ## Cookie-cutter mode & In-place mode
 By default, Binder runs in 'cookie-cutter' mode - i.e. everytime you call ```bind(data)``` on your binder it returns a newly created node from your template and binding instructions.
 However, Binder also provides an 'in-place' mode - which allows data to be bound and re-bound to an existing static node in the DOM.

-To create a binder for 'in-place' mode simply use the fourth argument of the constructor, e.g.:-
+To create a binder for 'in-place' mode simply use the fourth argument of the constructor, e.g.:
 ```javascript
 var myBinder = new Binder(document.getElementById('my-inplace-node'),
     {